jaywood128/jaywood128.github.io/_posts/2018-11-23-flatirons_collaborating_objects_lab.markdown

    song
 end`

 The artist_name and song_name variables both contain the string that will be passed into the instances of artist and song.
 The reason I do this, is I like to cement my understanding by going into IRB or a binding.pry and create my own instances of Songs and Artist to see my creations come to life.
-This will reinforces abstract concepts and requires active engagement with your lab.
-Without doing this, you can waste hours getting stuck not knowing where your code is throwing errors or how to pin-point our bugs.
+This reinforces abstract concepts and requires active engagement with your lab.
+This also allows us to play without any guidance.
+Without using pry, hours will surely be wasted getting so use it to debug your code.